March 18, July 18, November 17

 Young children should not receive the same amount as their elders, but less, since in all matters frugality is the rule.
 Let everyone, except the sick who are very weak, abstain entirely from eating the meat of four-footed animals.

 Benedict in this chapter takes again the path of the wise spiritual guide in re-emphasising the ‘middle way’.
 This time it is in our relationship with food.
 In monastic spirituality our relationship with food is one of practicality and moderation.
-The choice, preparation, and consumption of food are not to be statements of status or a product of egoism.
-The extremes of this relationship with food, which could be seen today in the pervasiveness of both anorexia and obesity, are to be avoided.
-Benedictine Christianity is not about unchecked asceticism nor does it promote the consumption of food as a way of life.
-Food serves life and life serves God.
+The choice, preparation, and consumption of food are not to be statements of status or a product of egoism generally.
+The extremes of this relationship with food, which could be seen today in the incidence of both anorexia and obesity, are to be avoided.
+A balanced spirituality is not about unchecked asceticism, nor does it promote the consumption of food as a way of life.
+Food serves life, life does not serve food.

 John Cassian (360-430’s), when speaking of gluttony in The Institutes, also highlights its foundational nature:

-The stomach that has been fed with all kinds of food begets the seeds of lasciviousness, and the mind that is suffocated and weighed down by food cannot be guided by the governance of discretion…Too much food of any kind makes it stagger and sway and robs it of every possibility of integrity and purity.
-(120)
+the mind that is suffocated and weighed down by food cannot be guided by the governance of discretion…Too much food of any kind makes it stagger and sway and robs it of every possibility of integrity and purity.

-This chapter shows us, as the Rule in general keeps showing us, that Spirituality is not an ‘aside’ to life, something split from the everyday of people and activities.
-The spiritual life itself is the practice and development of balance, of harmony in the human life, in all the ways that this practice and development can healthily happen.
-The Rule of Benedict is practical and compassionate guidance in the art of moderation and harmony within the context of God-seeking community (wherever this community may be found).
+This chapter shows, as the rule in general keeps showing us, that Spirituality is not an ‘aside’ to life, something split from the everyday of people and activities.
+The spiritual life itself is the practice and development of harmony, in the ordinary of human life; in all the ways that this practice and development can healthily happen.
+The Rule of Benedict is practical guidance in the art of moderation and harmony within the context of a God-seeking community – wherever this community may be found.